Soong Ching-ling: 1976–1981: Final years

 Soong Ching-ling moved to her Shichahai residence in Beijing, where she penned several articles commemorating late Chinese leaders Mao Zedong and Zhou Enlai.
 In November 1980, she wrote to the CCP Central Committee, urging the Party to reflect on the suffering it had inflicted on the people during past political movements.
 She also requested that her name not be equated with the Father of the Nation Sun Yat-sen, expressing her belief that she was unworthy of such an honour.

 Death and funeral

-In the spring of 1981, Soong Ching-ling was diagnosed with leukaemia.
+In the spring of 1981, Soong Ching-ling was diagnosed with leukemia.
 Her last public appearance was on 8 May 1981, when she appeared in a wheelchair at the Great Hall of the People to accept an honorary LL.D. degree from the University of Victoria.
 A few days later she began running a high fever and was unable to rise again.